Obesity is not just a cosmetic problem but also a serious health hazard.

 - Changing your attitudes about eating

 - Developing support systems

-- Following any drug therapies ordered by your doctor
+- Following any drug therapies prescribed by your doctor

-The keys to weight management include making lifestyle changes, such as increasing exercise and activity and changing dietary habits.
+The key to weight management include making lifestyle changes such as increasing exercise/ physical activity and also changes in dietary habits.

 5) Q: What about weight loss surgery?